canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 **Footnote**
-<font size="-1"><span name="myfootnote1">1</span> <a href="#footnotemark2">^</a>There were 217 searches made on Canada.ca for "starting a business", "business registration", "nuans", "incorporation", "register a business" and "registration" in English and incorporer (with variants), demarrage d'entreprise (with variants), status constitutifs, société par action and startup in French, compared to 74 after.
-No other related search terms were found in the top 20 for visitors who went to the start a business topic during their session, either before or after.</font>
+<span name="myfootnote1">1</span>  <a href="#footnotemark2">^</a>  217 searches on Canada.ca for "starting a business", "business registration", "nuans", "incorporation", "register a business" and "registration" in English and incorporer (with variants), demarrage d'entreprise (with variants), status constitutifs, société par action and startup in French, compared to 74 after.